admc/wd/README.md

 ## Working with mobile device emulators

 It is possible to use `wd` to test mobile devices using either Selenium or Appium.
-However in both case, the full JsonWire protocol is not supported (or is buggy).
+However in either case the full JsonWire protocol is not supported (or is buggy).

 Examples [here](https://github.com/admc/wd/tree/master/examples/mobile).